narvarte/monasca-docker/tools/check-health/README.md

 ## Checking number of service restarts

+By default script check Docker events for every out of memory error and every restart in the last 24 hours.
-It's impossible to check exact number of restarts of services in the last 24 hours.
+But it's impossible to check exact number of restarts of services in this time frame.
 Theoretically `docker events` provide this functionality but it's limited to last 256 events.
 In CMM case that have a lot of containers running at the same time on one machine it's useless because it showing only last 4 minutes of events.

+You can change number of restarts when warning is reported with `-r` command line argument.

 If you still want to check Docker events use the following command: